Biswajee/TeamSpeak/readme.md

 Here's what to be done,

-Get yourself a cloud instance with Ubuntu as OS (I have used **ALibaba Cloud ECS instance** with **Ubuntu 16.04**).
+Get yourself a cloud instance with Ubuntu as OS (I have used **Alibaba Cloud ECS instance** with **Ubuntu 16.04**).
 Other instance with different versions of Ubuntu may differ a bit.
 The following steps will guide you to install docker in **Ubuntu 16.04**:

 _**Note**: Head to point 3. if you already have docker running locally._